 With $140,000 available to earn this weekend for the top bullfighters in the world, everything is on the line.
 Photo: Aaron Mercer by Andre Silva/ PhotoSilva.com

 FORT WORTH, Texas — The richest bullfight ever is just one day away.
-A total of 18 bullfighters have earned their way in through qualification in the Wildcard Rounds this past weekend and the Ultimate Bullfighters’ (UBF) and PBR’s Bulls Gone Wild events at Cowtown Coliseum this spring.
+18 bullfighters qualified through Wildcard Rounds and UBF and PBR Bulls Gone Wild events at Cowtown Coliseum this spring.

-One man, who has stood at the top of another bullfighting organization, on two separate occasions, looks to make his mark in UBF competition.
+One man, who has stood at the top of another bullfighting organization on two separate occasions, is ready to make his mark in UBF.

 That man?